tez-capital/docs.tez.capital_content/en/tezgov/tutorials/injecting-proposals.md

 title: "Injecting Proposals"
 weight: 1
 type: docs
-summary: TezGov Portal Proposal Injection Tutorial
+summary: How to submit new protocol proposals to the Tezos network via TezGov
 ---

 ## TezGov Portal Proposal Injection Tutorial